 A Tanzania safari is quite simply a once in a lifetime experience, providing participants with memories and stories that will be treasured (and told) for a very long time.

-Tanzania is lucky enough to be home to numerous safari options, however, all offer something slightly different and unique.
+Tanzania is lucky enough to be home to numerous safari options (like balloon safaris), however, all offer something slightly different and unique.